Human Resources Development

 Basic approach

-Futaba's human resources development policy is to "continue providing the framework and opportunities for education that will fulfill the human resources management strategy."
+Futaba’s human resources development policy is to “continue providing the framework and opportunities for education that will fulfill the human resources management strategy.”
 To this end, we are continuing to implement the human resources development cycle (setting targets and giving roles; demonstrating capabilities and results; evaluations and feedback), and in order to support it, we hold OJT and OFF-JT sessions (various training programs) and training rotations (work transfers).
 We have defined the skills and capabilities required at each job level and are strengthening education measures to acquire these abilities.
-In FY2023, with the key theme of "every employee plays an active role," we newly implemented rank-specific training for practical positions and problem-solving training for Group companies in Japan.
+In FY2024, among the various measures to be enhanced, particular emphasis was placed on the career achievement mechanism, with managers formulating career paths based on their subordinates’ career self-assessment and establishing a foundation for planned on-the-job training.
+In addition, we provided career design training to young employees to give them an opportunity to organize their own aspirations.

 Training system (Non-consolidated)